LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-The TUEP\footnote{\url{https://isip.piconepress.com/projects/nedc/html/tuh_eeg/}} is one of the datasets in The Temple University Hospital (TUH) Electroencephalography (EEG) Corpus, which is the world’s largest open-source EEG corpus.
+\paragraph{TUEP.} The TUEP\footnote{\url{https://isip.piconepress.com/projects/nedc/html/tuh_eeg/}} is one of the datasets in The Temple University Hospital EEG Corpus (TUEG), which is one of the world’s largest open-source EEG corpora~\cite{obeid2016temple}.
 Researchers can access this dataset by submitting a request via an application form to the authors.
 This dataset is a subset of TUEG and contains data from 100 subjects with epilepsy and 100 subjects without epilepsy, as determined by a certified neurologist.
-We perform data preprocessing to align the data with our method.
+Each subject in this dataset may have one or more sessions, and each session may have multiple trials.
+Some trials differ in the number of channels and sampling rates, and have gaps in years of collection.
+To ensure consistency, we first select only trials that contain all the 19 standard channels: Fp1, Fp2, F7, F3, Fz, F4, F8, T3, C3, Cz, C4, T4, T5, P3, Pz, P4, T6, O1, and O2.
+Since the recording dates of different trials can be widely separated, sometimes by several years, we are concerned that shifts in neurological condition may occur, potentially violating the assumption of subject-level consistency in COMET~\cite{wang2023contrast}.
+As a result, we use trial-level consistency instead for this dataset and treat trial ID as the label to guide contrastive pre-training.
+Therefore, a total of 2012 trials are used.
+All other preprocessing steps follow the same pipeline described previously.